 Understand the rules around rent deposits.
 You may lose your deposit if you are breaking a lease but we recommend discussing this with your landlord who will hopefully return it on compassionate grounds given the situation.

 Revise lease agreement.
 If your employment has been impacted by the COVID-19 epidemic, you can:

-- ask your landlord to temporarily reduce your rent.
-In this case, make sure you revise your original lease agreement to reflect new terms; or
+ask your landlord to temporarily reduce your rent.
+In this case, make sure you revise your original lease agreement to reflect new terms; and

 What financial supports are available for renters?

 - The BC Temporary Wage Supplement has ended as of August 31.
 Renters may still be eligible for federal funding from the Canada Recovery Benefit, Canada Recovery Caregiving Benefit, and Canada Recovery Sickness Benefit.

 - BC Government has lifted the ban on evictions for non-payment of rent, however landlords CANNOT issue notices to evict on grounds of unpaid rent for the period of March 18, 2020, to August 17, 2020, unless the renter defaults on an agreed upon repayment plan.